Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Yes, your itinerary can include activities that offer additional opportunities for the community to engage with the artists or the art.
 As the main focus of this fund is exhibitions, additional activities should be scheduled in an efficient way within the itinerary.

-Research costs, development and design of the exhibition, including partnership development, critical writing, artist fees, commissioning of new work, the costs of touring, including exhibition production, installation, freight, engagement, promotion, public programs, artist residencies.
-Under the fixed-term adjustments for applications to CMTP in 2021, applicants may also request costs associated with COVID Safe delivery and contingency.
+Research costs, development, and design of the exhibition, including partnership development, critical writing, artist fees, commissioning of new work, the costs of touring, including exhibition production, installation, freight, engagement, promotion, public programs, artist residencies, and costs associated with safe delivery and contingency.

 Contemporary Music Touring Program